Discover a new world of things to do in Montreal During Winter

 9. Warm up at the McCord Museum

-The McCord Museum is at the heart of the city, and aims to bring visitors closer to the roots of the land which they occupy.
-Starting from February 8 until May 5, 2019 the museum will have an exhibition of the works of renowned Indigenous artist Kent Monkman.
-Shame and Prejudice: A Story of Resilience follows Monkman’s alter ego Miss Chief Eagle Testicle on a time-bending quest to decolonize Canada’s history.
+The McCord Museum is at the heart of the city, exploring culture in all its forms.
+This holiday season, step onto Enchanted Worlds to explore the little intricacies of Ogilvy’s holiday window displays.
+Year round, the museum also aims to bring visitors closer to the roots of the land which they occupy.
 While at McCord you can also check out the museum’s permanent exhibition Wearing our Identity: The First Peoples Collection to discover the relationship between clothing and all aspects of Indigenous life, culture, communication and identity.
 For more information, visit their website here.

 8. Light up your night at Luminotherapie

 Think of Luminotherapie as the 21 Balancoires of the winter months.
 Set up in Place des Arts every year, Luminotherapie is an interactive art installation bringing light, and a bit of inspiration, into the darkest season of the year.
 The contest runs annually, providing visitors a whole new experience each winter.
-The next iteration runs from November 28, 2019 to January 26, 2020.
+From November 28, 2019 to January 26, 2020, Place des Arts is going to POP!

 7. Even more museums!